Foreigners can now legally build their dream property in Bali. But, building a villa here still needs careful budgeting and planning.

 Total Estimated Cost | 2 – 5 billion | $140,000 – $350,000 |

 Note: These figures can fluctuate depending on location, labor availability, and market conditions.
+It’s advised to discuss with a real estate agent to get the exact number.

 Factors That Affect Bali Construction Costs